-Ms. Métayer is a corporate director, public speaker, an adjunct professor at McGill University and is the President of EM Strategy Inc. (Competia).
+Ms. Métayer is a corporate director, a public speaker, an adjunct professor at McGill University and is the president of EM Strategy Inc. (Competia).
 Ms. Métayer joined the international strategic consulting firm McKinsey & Company (Montreal) as a consultant in 1993 and worked in strategic planning, competitive intelligence and business development at CAE from 1996 to 1998.
-From 1998 to 2004, Ms. Métayer founded, grew and was president of Competia Inc. until the sale of the company in 2004.
-Ms. Métayer is currently an adjunct professor at McGill University, member of the faculty for the Institute of Canadian Directors and teaches advanced leadership programs, including the "High Performance Boards" program of the IMD Business School (Switzerland), and previously in programs co-led by INSEAD (France) and the Massachusetts Institute of Technology (United States), Since 2012.
-Ms. Métayer serves as an independent director of Ubisoft Entertainment SA and chairs its compensation committee since 2013.
-Ms. Métayer was elected as an independent director to the board of directors of Zag Bank in May 2015.
+From 1998 to 2004.
+Ms. Métayer founded, grew and was president of Competia Inc. until the sale of the company in 2004.
+Ms. Métayer is currently an adjunct professor at McGill University, member of the faculty for the Institute of Canadian Directors and teaches advanced leadership programs, including the "High Performance Boards" program of the IMD Business School (Switzerland), and previously in programs co-led by INSEAD (France) and the Massachusetts Institute of Technology (United States).
+Ms. Métayer served as an independent director of Ubisoft Entertainment SA and chaired its compensation committee between 2012 and 2016.
+Ms. Métayer was elected as an independent director to the board of directors of Zag Bank in May 2015 and of Blockstream in December 2016.
 Ms. Métayer also joined the advisory board of Ricardo Media in September 2015.
-Ms. Métayer has served on the boards of the Grands Ballets Canadiens and of World Canada Youth and was the recipient in 2000 of the Arista Sunlife Award for "Entrepreneur of the Year -2000".
+Ms. Métayer has served on the boards of the Grands Ballets Canadiens and of World Canada Youth and was the recipient in 2000 of the Arista Sunlife Award for "Entrepreneur of the Year - 2000".
 Ms. Métayer is a certified director and member of the Institut des Administrateurs Français and is the co-chair of the Québec chapter of Women Corporate Directors.
 Ms. Métayer was trained in the Netherlands, where she obtained her MBA and Drs. from the University of Nijenrode.